-In 2013, Saguenay asked that the Québec Government declare Arvida a heritage site under the Cultural Heritage Act.
-The legal status involves conservation measures aiming to enhance knowledge, preservation, promotion and transmission of the urban and architectural ensemble, as well as its history, which are of national public interest.
+In 2013, Saguenay applied with the Culture and Communications Ministry of Québec for the recognition of Arvida as a heritage site under the Cultural Heritage Act.
+The legal status corresponds to former Heritage boroughs under the Cultural property Act (replaced in 2012 by the Cultural Heritage Act) and involves conservation measures aiming to enhance knowledge, promotion and transmission of the urban and architectural ensemble, as well as its history, which are of national public interest.

 Saguenay has stated that Arvida’s interest resides, under the terms of the Government of Québec, in the urban, architectural, technological, identity, historical, iconic ethnological and landscape value of the town.
 More specifically, the application submitted by the City has put forward the following characteristics: